-At the same time, blockchain can help avoid annoying issues in advertising while collecting metrics and information and in serving ads.
-For instance, with more precision, it will help prevent companies from over-serving a given ad to a given user or users hence elating negative feedback or actions.
-For instance, there is no doubt that installation of adblock software and its popularity is due to ad (and related ad) annoyances such as over-serving and monotony.
+At the same time, the blockchain can help avoid annoying issues in advertising while collecting metrics and information and in serving ads.
+For instance, with more precision, it will help prevent companies from over-serving a given ad to a given user or users and hence, eliciting negative feedback or actions.
+For instance, there is no doubt that the installation of Adblock’s software and its popularity is due to ads (and related ad) annoyances such as over-serving and monotony.
 However, blockchain will also need to improve on speed to ensure that mobile experiences do not become worse.

 Besides, cryptocurrency commerce helps in reducing high transaction costs whether it is in local or cross-border payments.
 Again, guaranteed contracts through trustlessness, means these contracts are easier and automatic to enforce and harder to illegally abandon or terminate immaturely.

 6. Minimize fraud, spam, and hacks: Bot inflicted ad fraud, for instance, reached $7.2 billion in 2016.
 Additionally, with its improved security features, blockchain can help with safety as a marketable asset.